javaee/grizzly/modules/benchmark/runner/readme.txt

    custimized by passing in --port and/or --host arguments.
 If these arguments aren't specified, the defaults of "0.0.0.0" (all interfaces) and 5000 will be assumed.

-   If faban isn't available (as reference by the environment variable FABAN_HOME), this script will attempt to download and extract faban using wget if the faban directory isn't present relative the the script location at invocation time (this will likely be enhanced in the future).
+   If faban isn't available (as referenced by the environment variable FABAN_HOME), this script will attempt to download and extract faban using wget if the faban directory isn't present relative the the script location at invocation time (this will likely be enhanced in the future).